May 8, 2025

 If there’s anything else you want the admissions committee to know, this is the space to share it.
 If you think you’ve covered all your bases, feel free to skip this one.
 Writing no essay at all is always preferable to writing an optional essay that doesn’t add anything new to your application.

 The secondary prompt lengths are generally 1000-2000 characters, which doesn’t leave much room for embellishment.
 Ensure you write concisely and communicate points efficiently.
-Writing multiple essay drafts will help get them to optimal final forms.
+Writing multiple essay drafts will help them get to their optimal final drafts.
 Plus, it’s a good idea to get guidance from a med school admissions advisor to ensure your essays are polished, unique, and perfectly tailored to this competitive med school.

 Stanford Medical School Interview

-Given Stanford’s holistic admission process, they’re looking for students who can communicate well through writing and in person.
+Given Stanford’s holistic admission process, they’re looking for students who can communicate well in writing and in person.
 The interview is an excellent opportunity to display your interpersonal skills.

 • Scenarios